-Dustin Carrión created the dataset, under the supervision of Professor Isabelle Guyon.
+Dustin Carrión created this dataset under the supervision of Professor Isabelle Guyon.
 The work was performed at LISN laboratory, Université Paris-Saclay, France, in the TAU team, as part of the HUMANIA project, funded by the French research agency ANR and Labex Digicosme.
 ChaLearn also supported the creation of the dataset.

 Who funded the creation of the dataset?
-If there is an associated grant, please provide the name of the grantor and the grant name and number.
+If there is an associated grant, please provide the name of the grant or and the grant name and number.